ral-facilities/daaas-shawl/MANUAL.md

 ##### Step 4: Start the job

 Once the upload is finished, you can click the "Submit job" button to submit your job to the SLURM system.

+If your input directory contains more than one job file, the terminal will ask you to select one.
+Press enter to select a job file to run or close the window to not run any.
+You can only select and run one file at a time.

 Once the job is submitted, you can close the terminal window.

 ##### Step 5: Watch queue